jaraxasoftware/cordova-plugin-keyboard/README.md

 `forceShrink` (Boolean) parameter has been added to indicate if WebView's sub-views should be also shrunk or not.
 If set to true, it forces scrollView and its content (UIWebBrowserView) to be resized the same way as webView on keyboard events.
 It is intended to fix the layout problems the iOS SDK 12 has introduced when the keyboard is shown / hidden and the `viewport-fit=cover` property is set.
 See https://github.com/apache/cordova-ios/issues/472.

+This method can be used as a getter by setting the first two parameters to null.

 #### Supported Platforms